128technology/docs/docs/concepts_appid.md

 This technique relies on your SSR getting the same answers from DNS that your clients get.
 Take for example a massive SaaS provider such as `www.salesforce.com`.
 Their web site resolves to hundreds or thousands of IP addresses distributed across the globe.
 When the SSR resolves that hostname, it will get a handful of answers; if a client does the same DNS query and gets a different set of answers, then the traffic the client sends will not match the FIB entries that the SSR has created.

 :::tip Key to success
-Use DNS-based services when your destination uses a small set of nonvolatile IP addresses.
+Use DNS-based services when your destination uses a small set of non-volatile IP addresses.
 This technique is perfect for small, hosted services.
 The effectiveness of using DNS-based services diminishes rapidly when referencing names that resolve to dozens of address or more.
 :::

 ### AppID based on TLS